 I am currently a tenure-track assistant professor in the Department of Computer Science at the Vrije Universiteit (VU) Amsterdam, as part of the Social Artificial Intelligence Group.
 Before joining the VU, I was a postdoctoral fellow in the Socially Intelligent Machines Lab at UT Austin.
-I recently graduated with a dual PhD in Robotics from Carnegie Mellon University (CMU) in Pittsburgh, USA, and the Instituto Superior Técnico (IST) in Lisbon, Portugal.
+I hold a dual PhD in Robotics from Carnegie Mellon University (CMU) in Pittsburgh, USA, and the Instituto Superior Técnico (IST) in Lisbon, Portugal.
 At CMU, I was part of the Robotics Institute, where I was advised by Prof. Manuela Veloso.
 At IST, I was part of the Group on AI for People and Society (GAIPS), where I was advised by Prof. Francisco Melo.